lammps/lammps/doc/src/thermo_modify.rst

 are drifting out of the box through a fixed boundary condition (see the :doc:`boundary <boundary>` command).
 In this case one atom may be deleted before the rest of the molecule is, on a later timestep.

+The *warn* keyword determines whether LAMMPS will print warning messages and how many of them.
+Certain warning messages can be quite verbose and thus quickly blow up the size of the log file and screen output.
+Thus a limit of 100 warnings messages is applied by default.
+If there are more warnings, LAMMPS will print one final warning that it will not print any additional warning messages.
+Any number after the keyword *warn* will change the warning limit accordingly.
+With the value *ignore* all warnings will be suppressed, with the value *always* no limit will be applied and warnings will always be printed, with the value *reset* the internal warning counter will be reset to zero,  and with the value *default*, all settings will be reset to their defaults and the counter reset.
+An example usage of this keyword would be that during equilibration warnings would be ignored while the system is still adjusting, but then one would reset everything to the defaults for the production run.

 The *norm* keyword determines whether various thermodynamic output values are normalized by the number of atoms or not, depending on